Skills

 Skills compose with any prompt.
 For complete, reusable prompts you invoke as a single unit, see Prompt Templates.

-For instructions that must shape every request without editor opt-in – house formatting, safety guidelines, compliance rules – customize the system prompt instead.
-Skills are an editor-controlled surface; the system prompt is an admin-controlled one.
+For instructions that must shape every request without editor opt-in – house formatting, safety, compliance – customize the admin-controlled system prompt instead.